top of page

 Ha Long Bay - UNESCO World Heritage

-Vietnam is a country full of contrast, shaped by its long, stretchy geography.
-From north to south, west to east, the landscape changes constantly: From the buzzing, vibrant cities to lush green landscape and rice fields.
-Travel a little further and suddenly you’re surrounded by the sea.
-The scenery and the rhythm of life shifts quickly, which makes traveling here feel constantly fresh.
+Vietnam is a country full of contrasts, shaped by its long, narrow geography.
+From north to south, and west to east, the landscape changes constantly.
+You’ll find buzzing, vibrant cities alongside lush green rice fields.
+Travel a little further, and suddenly you’re surrounded by the sea.
+The scenery and rhythm of life shift quickly, making travel here feel fresh and exciting.

 Eating in Vietnam is rarely a solo experience.
 Dishes are shared, tables are crowded, and time slows down.
-It’s very common to be invited into someone’s home for dinner, where dishes keep appearing and no one lets you leave hungry.
+It’s common to be invited into someone’s home for dinner, where dishes keep appearing, and no one lets you leave hungry.

 Hospitality here is effortless and sincere.
-You might stumble upon neighbors singing karaoke on the street, laughing loudly, inviting you to join.
-These moments that feel spontaneous, unplanned, and deeply human, despite language barriers.
+You might stumble upon neighbors singing karaoke on the street, laughing loudly, and inviting you to join.
+These spontaneous moments feel deeply human, despite language barriers.

-When to visit Vietnam?
-Best time and when to avoid
+When to Visit Vietnam?
+Best Times and When to Avoid

-Answer: It depends.
-Vietnam is long and narrow, which means the weather can be completely different between the North, Central, and South, sometimes on the same day.
-So instead of asking “When is the best time to visit Vietnam?”, a better question is:
+So, when is the best time to visit Vietnam?
+The answer is: it depends.
+Vietnam is long and narrow, which means the weather can vary significantly between the North, Central, and South regions, sometimes even on the same day.
+Instead of asking, “When is the best time to visit Vietnam?”, a better question is:

-One quick rule of thumb before we dive in: the South is warm year-round, while the North has four real seasons (yes, it can get surprisingly cold in winter, temperature can drop to below 10 degrees in the mountainous areas like Sapa).
+Here’s a quick rule of thumb before we dive in: the South is warm year-round, while the North has four distinct seasons (yes, it can get surprisingly cold in winter, with temperatures dropping below 10 degrees in mountainous areas like Sapa).
 Central Vietnam sits somewhere in between.
 Below is my honest take.

 Mar – Apr – (early May)

 Best overall.
-Not too hot, less rainy, and works well whether you’re doing cities, nature, or a mix in all regions.
-It is the spring season so you will see lot of blossoms in the north.
+Not too hot, less rainy, and works well for cities, nature, or a mix.
+Spring brings blossoms in the North.

 Jun – Jul – Aug

-Expect high heat + humidity.
-In the South, this is also monsoon season (rain is often intense but can be short).
-I personally avoid travelling to Vietnam in the summer.
+Expect high heat and humidity.
+In the South, this is also monsoon season (rain can be intense but often short).
+I personally avoid traveling to Vietnam in summer.

 Sep - Oct

-Transition months, softer weather but high chance of floods and typhoons, especially in the Central.
+Transition months with softer weather but a high chance of floods and typhoons, especially in Central Vietnam.

 Nov – Dec